 Run a background and credit check

 Background and credit checks allow you to verify the information in a prospective tenant’s application, so you can be sure about their history and that they meet your required rent-to-income ratio.
 Most background and credit checks cost between $25 and $75.

-You can also outsource the search for the prospective tenants by contacting any local real estate broker.
-The common fee among the brokers is one-month rent payment.
+You can also outsource the search for prospective tenants by contacting any local real estate broker.
+The common fee among the brokers is a one-month rent payment.
 Get an agreement with your broker in writing.
 Make sure you specify his/her responsibilities and your obligation to pay.

 Now, PLEASE PROCEED to the last part of this article.